Leading-edge Technology to Provide Rapid Stroke Treatment

-Our physicians in neurosciences and pediatrics have years of experience with telemedicine technologies and are nationally recognized leaders in the field.
-These tools provide access to academic medical care with reduced wait times and travel – 24 hours a day, seven days a week.
+Our doctors in neurology, neurosurgery and pediatrics have years of experience with telemedicine technologies and are national leaders in their fields.
+These tools provide access to academic medical care with reduced wait times and travel—24 hours a day, seven days a week.